Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Oddrock Caves
 The dungeons gimmick is to reflect the ice beam toward pillars to make them breakable.
 You can do so by creating a crystal where the beam should hit on the ground / ceiling.
 The exact location can be finnicky sometimes so be prepared for a bit of trial and errors.
-If you get frozen by the ice beam or by touching a moving statue dont worry it will worn off on it's own, it's only there to annoy you and waste your time.
+If you get frozen by the ice beam or by touching a moving statue don't worry it will worn off on it's own, it's only there to annoy you and waste your time.
 Their are multiple dragon zombies but they are still vulnerable to the Dragon Slayer.
-Alternatively if you dont care about their exp, you could just flee the fights to move past them.
+Alternatively if you don't care about their exp, you could just flee the fights to move past them.
 The boss is weak to the Daemon Slayer sword which you should have gotten from a chest in Nethov Swamps.
-Dont forget to bring Kashell to the boss fight for the [m] achievement.
+Don't forget to bring Kashell to the boss fight for the [m] achievement.

 ![](https://media.retroachievements.org/Badge/153480.png) [Boss VIII (5)](https://retroachievements.org/achievement/108425)
 _Defeat Greater Demon in Oddrock Caves_